hapijs/hapi/API.md

 - `false` - the raw payload is returned unmodified.

 - `'gunzip'` - the raw payload is returned unmodified after any known content encoding is decoded.

-#### <a name="route.options.payload.multipart" /> `multipart`

-Default value: none.

-Overrides payload processing for multipart requests.
-Value can be one of:

-- `false` - disable multipart processing.

-- an object with the following required options:

-    - `output` - same as the [`output`](#route.options.payload.output) option with an additional value option:
-        - `annotated` - wraps each multipart part in an object with the following keys:

-            - `headers` - the part headers.
-            - `filename` - the part file name.
-            - `payload` - the processed part payload.

-#### <a name="route.options.payload.allow" /> `allow`

-Default value: allows parsing of the following mime types:
-- application/json
-- application/*+json
-- application/octet-stream
-- application/x-www-form-urlencoded
-- multipart/form-data
-- text/*

-A string or an array of strings with the allowed mime types for the endpoint.
-Use this settings to limit the set of allowed mime types.
-Note that allowing additional mime types not listed above will not enable them to be parsed, and if [`parse`](#route.options.payload.parse) is `true`, the request will result in an error response.

-#### <a name="route.options.payload.override" /> `override`

-Default value: none.

-A mime type string overriding the 'Content-Type' header value received.

-#### <a name="route.options.payload.maxBytes" /> `maxBytes`

-Default value: `1048576` (1MB).

-Limits the size of incoming payloads to the specified byte count.
-Allowing very large payloads may cause the server to run out of memory.

 #### <a name="route.options.payload.timeout" /> `timeout`